How To Use This Site

 I have also added the following stylistic features to make reading easier: Headwords are printed in red.
 Definitions (and quotations which serve the purpose of definitions) are printed in black.
 Illustrative quotations are rendered in blue.

 If you wish to see the entry exactly as it appears in the dictionary, click on View Scan.
 Then you will see an image like this:

 For each of these, I compared the British Library and the Harvard Library scans, and chose the most legible version.
 These scans are taken from old microfilm copies, and the quality is sometimes lacking.
 Some of them therefore are faded or twisted.

 You can click on the page number to view that entry in "Page View" surrounded by its fellow entries.

 Below the entry, there are a number of boxes.
-The first, Sources, lists the authors/books Johnson quotes or references in the entry.
+The first lists the entry's Sources and Attributes.
+The Sources list includes the authors or books Johnson quotes or references in the entry.
 You can click on the names/titles to see a list of that source's other entries.
+Attributes, a work in progress, includes information about the entry included by Johnson, including its part of speech, etymological origin, and whether or not Johnson considers the word to be archaic or obscene.
+This information will be used for statistical analysis once all of the entries have been transcribed, and will also be used for advanced search in the future.
 The second box, Search for this word in:, allows you to look up the entry in a variety of contemporary dictionaries.
 Note: Not every word will be able to be successfully found in every dictionary.
 Underneath this second box, you will find tools that allow you to leave comments, or to share the entry via Twitter, Google+, Reddit, and Facebook.

 Frequently Asked Questions